rendleyhq/docs.rendleysdk.com/getting-started/library.md

 # Library

-The library is where all the uploaded assets are being stored.
-Whenever uploading an image, or a video, you add it to the library and then reference it when creating a clip.
-Inside the library we also store the SRT files in case you upload any.
+The Library is where all uploaded assets are stored.
+When you upload an image or a video, you add it to the Library and then reference it when creating a clip.
+The Library also stores SRT files in case you upload any.

-Before using any asset in the composition, you have to upload it to the library first.
+Before using any asset in a composition, you must upload it to the Library first.

-## Add assets to the library
+## Add Assets to the Library

-Adding to the library will not save the asset to the storage.
-It will just load it in the memory.
-Also, when serializing the project, you will not find the video in there.
+Adding an asset to the Library will not save it to storage; it will only load it into memory.
+Additionally, when serializing the project, you will not find the video included.

-You can add the asset to the library using the following formats: String, File and UInt8Array buffer.
+You can add an asset to the Library using the following formats: String, File, and UInt8Array buffer.

 ```typescript
 const mediaId = await Engine.getInstance()